-For my simple example, I will not use those information.
+For my simple example, I will not use that information.

-I will build a simple form with the username and password field and send those information back to AP.
-The whole html page looks like this:
+I will build a simple form with the username and password field and send that information back to AP.
+The whole HTML page looks like this:

 <!doctype html> <html lang="de"> <head> <meta charset="utf-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>External Captive Portal with Username</title> </head> <body> <form method="POST" action="https://securelogin.arubanetworks.com/swarm.cgi"> <input type="hidden" name="cmd" value="authenticate" /> User Name: <br/> <input type="text" name="user" id="user"/> <br/> Password: <br/> <input type="password" name="password" id="password"/> <br/> <input type="submit" value="Login"/> </form> </body> </html>

 I have a simple form for username and password.
-It is send to the Instant AP via this url “https://securelogin.arubanetworks.com/swarm.cgi”.
+It is sent to the Instant AP via this URL “https://securelogin.arubanetworks.com/swarm.cgi”.

 In the example above, I use only three fields: